ConorLeckey/Tileman-Mode/README.md

 Option to include your total level in the total usable tiles, along side your exp tiles.

 ## Known Issues
-When running, occasionally some tiles may not be automatically filled in for you.
-This happens when your character moves in an 'L' shape.

-Lagging will cause some tiles to be missed
+Moving between map chunks will sometimes cause tiles to be missed.

 ## Contact
 Feel free to contact me on discord at Conleck#6160 with any bug reports or suggestions :)